Poison Ivy Rash On Children: Symptoms And Treatment

 • Take care not to burn suspicious plants in your garden as the smoke from a poison ivy plant can also cause an allergic reaction.

 • Apply ivy block creams containing the compound Bentoquatam 15 minutes before possible contact with the plant.
 Lotions with Bentoquatam are available over-the-counter.
 Consult a doctor before using it in children younger than six years of age (8).
-Do not apply Bentoquatam to poison ivy rashes since it does not cure existing allergic reaction.
+Do not apply Bentoquatam to poison ivy rashes since it does not cure existing allergic reactions.

 protip_icon Quick tip